crccheck/yoyo/README.md

 preferred to adding complexity here.

 The template file (or a whole directory) is just that: a template.
 If you choose to create a complicated template, you can do that.
-But instead, you should write lots of small/specific snippets instead a kitchen sink snippet.
-A great example is the [Babel Setup] site.
-Each example is short and simple.
+Instead, you should write lots of small snippets instead kitchen sinks.

+#### Where it looks for snippets

+Snippets are searched for in the following order:

+1. local `./snippets`
+2. `node_modules/...`
+3. environment variable
+4. bundled snippets

   [Yeoman generators]: http://yeoman.io/authoring/
   [Chef recipes]: https://docs.chef.io/recipes.html